lmcad-unicamp/PB3Opt/README.md

 * BO3 is the BO-6sel-EIdef
 * BO4 is the PB3Opt
 * BO5 is the BO-6rnd-EIbiased
-* RS is the Ranking Search
+* RS is the Ranking-Search

 Besides that, we implement two objective functions (OBJ1 and OBJ2).
 Where, OBJ1 is about experimentation cost and OBJ2 is about experimentation time.
 We also implement OBJ3 for experimentation cost with PI and OBJ4 for experimentation time with PI.